nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-03-business_structure_on_employee_satisfaction.md

 By understanding these industry-specific trends, entrepreneurs can make informed decisions about their business structure to improve employee satisfaction, retention rates, and overall performance.

 ## Statistical Analysis

-- A [2015 study by the University of Warwick](https://warwick.ac.uk/newsandevents/pressreleases/new_study_shows/) found that **employee satisfaction increases productivity by up to 12%**.

-This highlights the importance of understanding the relationship between business structure and employee satisfaction.

 - A [2018 study published in the Journal of Business and Psychology](https://link.springer.com/article/10.1007/s10869-017-9522-9) found that **employees in flatter organizations reported higher levels of job satisfaction, engagement, and organizational commitment**.